 Below you will find all the benefits of reading:

 1. Cognitive Mental Stimulation and Brain Exercising

-Reading doesn’t just help with your critical thinking, but it also improves your brain function.
+Regular reading doesn’t just help with your critical thinking, but it also improves your brain function.
 Consider what happens when you work a muscle every day.
-That muscle grows and becomes much stronger than before.
-Reading works much the same way for your mind.
-The constant stimulation of the brain that a book provides is similar to the exercise required to work a muscle; it strengthens the separate parts of the brain that control your thinking and analysing skills.
+That muscle grows and becomes much stronger than before, improving your motion range, endurance, and other abilities.
+Reading books might work much the same way for your mind.
+Think about how many people today have Alzheimer’s disease.
+While there’s no cure for it, reading and other mind exercises have been proven to prevent or delay dementia.

 2. Vocabulary and Knowledge Expansion

 When you read books, especially in a foreign language but also in your native one, you will sooner or later come across a few words you don’t quite understand in a certain context – or even recognize at all.
 You will probably end up looking them up in a dictionary, discovering new meanings, and expanding your vocabulary.
 The act of searching for definitions and examples helps your brain retain this new information, i.e., vocabulary expansion.

 Consider how far your vocabulary has come since you first learned to read.
 While you don’t see as many strange words right now as when you were six, you are still learning, becoming more sophisticated, learning to express yourself.

 How does it benefit you?
 Well, after some time of regular reading, looking up new words, and seeing them in different contexts, your vocabulary will grow; thus, your language skills will improve.
 You will be able to express your thoughts and feelings better.
 As the study conducted and published by the University Of Oregon, apart from the obvious linguistic benefits, it can also influence, for example, your career path and salary.